WHEN TO APPLY

 - Will include an opportunity to ask questions

 - Reserve your Informational Session place here.
 Places are limited.
+Here are directions to the Nursing Building.
+Parking is available on the North East side of Porter Street, Senatobia.

 The Division of Nursing at Northwest offers an associate degree program that provides a foundation in general education and nursing.
 The Division of Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN) located at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 (phone number 404-975-5000) (www.acenursing.org) and the Board of Trustees of State Institutions of Higher Learning, State of Mississippi located at 3825 Ridgewood Road, Jackson, MS 39211-6453 (phone number 601-432-6198, www.ihl.state.ms.us).